-$$CGPA = \frac{u_1g_1 + u_2g_2 + u_3g_3 + \dots + u_ng_n}{u_1 + u_2 + u_3 + \dots + u_n}$$ where $u_1, u_2, u_3, \ldots u_n$ denote units associated with the courses taken by the student and $g_1, g_2, g_3 \ldots g_n$ denote grade points of the letter grades awarded in the respective courses.
+$$CGPA = \frac{u_1g_1 + u_2g_2 + u_3g_3 + + u_ng_n}{u_1 + u_2 + u_3 + + u_n}$$ where $u_1, u_2, u_3, \ldots u_n$ denote units associated with the courses taken by the student and $g_1, g_2, g_3 \ldots g_n$ denote grade points of the letter grades awarded in the respective courses.
 Since multiple performance in a course in which the student has already received a grade is possible, whenever through such a process a new grade is obtained, it will replace the earlier one in the calculation of CGPA.
 On the other hand, if through this process merely a report emerges, this event by itself will not alter the CGPA.
 A first degree student pursuing a minor program will be awarded an additional CGPA specifically for the minor program.
-This will not affect the inclusion of the CGPA for the student in the degree program(s) He/she is enrolled in.
+This will not affect the inclusion of the grades of the courses related to the minor program in the calculation of the CGPA for the student in the degree program(s) He/she is enrolled in.

-A student's grades, reports, CGPA, etc. at the end of every semester/term 4.22 will be recorded on a grade sheet, a copy of which will be issued to him (see 1.12).
-The grade sheet will be withheld when a student has not paid his/her dues or when there is a pending case of breach of discipline or a case of unfair means against him.
+A student's grades, reports, CGPA, etc. at the end of every semester/term will be recorded on a grade sheet, a copy of which will be issued to him/her (see 1.12).
+The grade sheet will be withheld when a student has not paid his/her dues or when there is a pending case of breach of discipline or a case of unfair means against him/her.

-The instructor-in-charge is also responsible for maintaining the full records of each student's attendance, performance in different components of evaluation, section/ class average, mid-semester grading, copies of question papers and any record of evaluation which were not returned to the students.
+The instructor-in-charge is also responsible for maintaining the full records of each student's attendance, performance in different components of evaluation, section/ class average, mid-semester grading, copies of question papers, and any record of evaluation that were not returned to the students.
 Such records should be maintained for at least two semesters after completion of the course.
-The instructor-in-charge is also required to submit to Dean Instruction for permanent record in the Institute a requisite number of copies of all question papers and all hand-outs (see 4.04) given to the students.
-By the same token, convener of respective DRC will forward to Dean Instruction the question papers of the Ph.D.
+The instructor-in-charge is also required to submit to Dean, AUGS (if courses are offered for first degree programmes) or Dean, AGSR (if courses are offered for higher degree programmes) for permanent record in the Institute a requisite number of copies of all question papers and all hand-outs (see 4.04) given to the students.
+By the same token, the convener of the respective DRC will forward to the Dean, AGSR the question papers of the Ph.D.
 Qualifying Examinations together with connected course content given to the students.
-If a scrutiny or statistical analysis becomes necessary the above records and any other pertinent information should be made available by the instructor-in-charge of the course.
+If scrutiny or statistical analysis becomes necessary the above records and any other pertinent information should be made available by the instructor-in-charge of the course.

-In a flexible system designed to give the responsibility to the student and 4.24 which authorises certain Deans to monitor this system, it is not practical to write rules as to how the individual teacher should play his/her own role.
+In a flexible system designed to give the responsibility to the student and which authorises certain Deans/Associate Deans to monitor this system, it is not practical to write rules as to how the individual teacher should play his/her own role.
 The teacher's role must always remain active.
-It is only He/she who can detect incipient problems and identify great promise.
-Moreover there are several courses like Thesis, Seminar etc. where the structuring of the operation is open ended.
-Whenever found necessary, individual teachers may send their recommendations to the appropriate Dean suggesting changes as provided by these regulations in the registration of a student.
+It is only he/she who can detect incipient problems and identify great promise.
+Moreover, there are several courses like Thesis, Seminar, etc. where the structuring of the operation is open-ended.
+Whenever found necessary, individual teachers may send their recommendations to the appropriate Dean/Associate Dean suggesting changes as provided by these regulations in the registration of a student.